Algorithmic Forecasting of Extreme Heat Waves: Problems from Endogenous Sampling

 The conflation of corrections for sample imbalance with the estimated misclassification cost ratio is easily illustrated.
-Using the expressions above for the weights, the PNW forecasting exercise was repeated.
-Recall that the response variable was binary, and there were the same number of grid cells that experienced a heat wave as did not experience a heat wave.
-Using the month of June, 2021 as the target population, for a little more than 13\% of the days, the 144 grid cells experienced the extreme heat wave.
-For the other days, the 144 grid cells did not.
-In the data analyzed, for 50\% of the days, the 144 grid cells experienced the extreme heat wave.
-A difference between 13\% and 50\% is the kind of disjuncture addressed by Manski and Lerman (1977).
-Note the substantial disparity materialized even though by choosing June, 2021 and using grid cells as the study units, the imbalance was statistically manageable; the extreme heat wave was not disastrously rare.
+Using the expressions above for the weights, the PNW classification exercise was repeated.
+Recall that the response variable was binary, and there were the same number of grid cells that experienced true heat wave precursors as experienced faux heat wave precursors.
+Using the month of June, 2021 as the target population, for a little more than 13\% of the days, the 144 grid cells experienced the extreme heat wave precursors.
+For the other days, the 144 grid cells the precursors were for a faux heat wave.
+In the data analyzed, for 50\% of the days, the 144 grid cells experienced extreme heat wave precursors.
+A disparity between 13\% and 50\% may be more extreme than anticipated by Manski and Lerman (1977), but we can proceed for illustrative purposes.

+After weighting, the population imbalance was approximately reproduced.
 Before weighting, the classification error rate was a little over 5\%, and there were nearly the same number of false negatives as false positives.
 The cost ratio was about 1.0, conveying equal costs.
-When Manski-Lerman weighing was applied, the classification error rate rose to nearly 14\%, and the cost ratio of false positives to false negatives increased from 1.0 to 9.67.
-False positives were now well over 9 times more costly than false negatives.
-In other words, the costs of heat wave false alarms were substantially up-weighted compared to the costs of true alarms not given.
+When Manski-Lerman weighing was applied, the classification error rate rose to nearly 14\%, and the cost ratio of false positives to false negatives increased from about 1.0 to nearly 10.0.
+False positives were now almost 10 times more costly than false negatives.
+In other words, the costs of heat wave false alarms were substantially up-weighted compared to the costs of true alarms not sounded.
 Many stakeholders might strongly prefer the reverse.
-The statistical point is that changing the prior of the response variable can dramatically change the relative costs of false negatives and positives provided by a classifier.
-To concentrate only on corrections for unrepresentative, response variable priors is far too narrow.
+In short, weighting changes the prior distribution of the response variable \emph{and} the relative costs of false negatives to false positives.